 Once you are infected the only truly safe approach is to wipe the affected computer and start over, rebuilding from backups.
 I advise Jay of this, but it falls on deaf ears.
 He is desperate to salvage the situation but unwilling to take the necessary hard steps.
 Even though I am trying to help him out, he fights me every step of the way.
 My patience is wearing pretty thin.

 It doesn’t help that Jay apologizes continually and profusely.
 There is an unhealthy, self-loathing quality to his endless excuse-making that infuriates me, and I find myself wanting to shake some sense into the guy.
 Man up, already!
-I want to shout.
+I want to scream.

 I am on the verge of throwing Jay out of my office, and he knows it and is terrified at the prospect because he has nowhere else to turn.
 His eyes dart wildly back and forth, as though searching for something, anything, that will stay the execution.
 He is desperation personified.
 And then I notice his expression shift from fear to resignation.
 His whole body sags under the weight of yet another failure.
 He has given up.